1931 Valentine earthquake

 In the early morning hours of August 16, 1931, a powerful earthquake occurred in West Texas with a maximum Mercalli intensity of VIII (Severe).
-Estimates of its magnitude range between 5.8–6.4 mb, making it the most powerful earthquake ever recorded in Texas history.
+Estimates of its magnitude range between 5.8 and 6.4 mb, making it the most powerful earthquake ever recorded in Texas history.
 Its epicenter was near the town of Valentine, Texas; there, the earthquake caused damage to many homes and buildings.
-The earthquake may have been caused by movement along oblique-slip faulting in West Texas, the most seismically-active region in the state.
+The earthquake may have been caused by movement along oblique-slip faulting in West Texas, the most seismically active region in the state.
 Shaking from the earthquake was perceptible within a 400 mi radius of the epicenter, affecting four U.S. states and northern Mexico.
 Several foreshocks and aftershocks accompanied the primary temblor, with the aftershocks continuing until at least November 3, 1931.
 The main earthquake caused no fatalities, though several people sustained minor injuries; the damage in Valentine amounted to $50,000–$75,000 ($962,195–$1,443,293 today).

 Geology

 The largest earthquakes in Texas history have occurred in West Texas, which is the state's most seismically active region.
 Earthquakes have been reported in El Paso – near the state's westernmost extent – since as early as 1887.
-There are several faultlines in the region, including the Mayfield Fault, Rim Rock Fault, and Valentine Fault, in addition to other major geologic features such as the Central Basin Platform, the Ouachita Tectonic Front, and the Rio Grande rift.
+There are several faults in the region, including the Mayfield Fault, Rim Rock Fault, and Valentine Fault, in addition to other major geologic features such as the Central Basin Platform, the Ouachita Tectonic Front, and the Rio Grande rift.
 The 1931 Valentine earthquake may have been generated by movement along either the Mayfield or Rim Rock Faults, though no investigation of fault displacement was performed in the area after the earthquake.
 One 1987 study published in the Bulletin of the Seismological Society of America suggested that the earthquake was caused by either normal or strike-slip faulting at a depth of 6 mi (10 km), with a dip of 54° to the east, a strike of 10–20° and a rake of –150°.
 The tremor may have resulted in broad subsidence of 4 in (11 mm) over a 10–20 mi (20–30 km) long stretch near Valentine.
 Though no surface rupture was reported in connection with the earthquake along a fault, cracks in the alluvium within the nearby Quitman Canyon developed during the earthquake, retaining depths of 7 ft and widths as wide as 3 ft at least 17 years after the earthquake.